petermr/tigr2ess/installation/INSTALLATION.md

 # Installation and problems

-This covers the installation and any problems relating to
+For Day 06 of our workshop, this page covers the installation and any problems relating to software
  * `getpapers`
  * `ami`